 After you enable the autonomy center service, DAS automatically checks high-risk SQL statements and generates detailed analysis and optimization suggestions.

-- To identify and optimize high-risk SQL statements,we recommend that you enable the SQL Explorer feature for a database.
-Otherwise, the SQL optimization feature can identify and optimize only slow SQL queries.
+- We recommend that you enable the SQL Explorer feature.
+In this way, DAS can identify and optimize all high-risk SQL statements in your database instead of only slow SQL queries.

 - To generate effective optimization suggestions for SQL statements, DAS samples and analyzes fields in the conditions of related SQL statements within the O&M time window of the database.